 How to ensure accurate coronavirus translations?

 In the medical field, errors can be life changing or even fatal.
-It is important to ensure that any medical texts are translated by experts in translations for healthcare.
-Wording is often specific and requires careful attention to guarantee that texts make sense in each language.
+It is important to ensure that any medical texts are translated by experts in translation for healthcare.
+Wording is often specific and requires careful attention to ensure that texts make sense in each language.
 As the government seeks to build trust and confidence with the public during the pandemic, word choices are crucial.

 To find out more about healthcare translations, please contact our team of language experts.